nyutiz/SelfONTerminal/README.md

    - **Sort Database:** Sort the database based on specified descriptors.
    - **Create Database:** Create a new database with specified fields.

-7. **User Interaction:** The application uses a `Scanner` object to read user input and execute commands accordingly, providing a responsive and interactive console experience.

 ### Using the Program

 1. **Starting the Application:**